KellyHarthan/Capstone_KellyHarthan/README.md

 ### Clean, Prepare and Analyze

 Once I had pulled all the separate metrics I wanted, it was time to start merging the data into a single list per year.
 From that list, there was some cleaning in the form of reformatting and shifting data types.
 I did a series of itterrows to swap out a numerical key system to represent a more recognizable standard alphabetic key.

 For the analysis, I sorted and grouped certain metrics like the primary and secondary genres as I know this is a bit sticky in power BI with the intent of comparing subgroupings.
 I compiled groupings of the top ten artists by year and  found averages of all the key metrics I wanted to use from whole years as well as the top ten artists for the years and compared that with the top artist.
 As a last step I pulled the image for the top artists from each decade and brought in some outside bio information just for a fun personal touch.

+From here, the process of replicating the data from each year was pretty simple.
+Each data frame transferred to a csv file and then merged into a single data frame compiled of all the years sampled.
+The rest was done in Power BI.
 The creation of the  went relatively smoothly, I did have to bring in an additional plug in to be able to view the album artwork for the the op artists as displayed.

 ---
 ## Dashboard